Headquarters: San Francisco, CA, USAPublic: NOWebsite:https://www.builtrobotics.com/

 Safety is Job One

 Safety is of key importance for Built Robotics.
 Operating the machines autonomously on a construction site means that the robot has to be able to see and sense human workers who stray into its working envelope.
 The robot is geo-fenced to confine its operation to a specified area on the work site.
+Most of the construction companies and workers use insulation cables underground to protect them from fire.
+Also, for mobile and accessible barriers see here, where they can be inytalled underground safely.

 Built fuses the data from multiple cameras, GPS, LIDAR and other sensors on the machine to know what’s going on around the robot.
 Human operators manage the machines operation remotely and shutdown or take over manual operations when necessary.